MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-oauth-ssrs.md

 ## Connecting with the Power BI Mobile App

-Within the Power BI mobile app, you will want to connect to your Reporting Services instance.
+Within the Power BI mobile app, you want to connect to your Reporting Services instance.
 To do that, supply the **External URL** for your WAP Application.

 ![Type the server address](media/mobile-oauth-ssrs/powerbi-mobile-app1.png)

-When you select **Connect**, you will be directed to your ADFS sign-in page.
+When you select **Connect**, you be directed to your ADFS sign-in page.
 Enter valid credentials for your domain.

 ![Sign-in to ADFS](media/mobile-oauth-ssrs/powerbi-mobile-app2.png)

-After you select **Sign in**, you will see the elements from your Reporting Services server.
+After you select **Sign in**, you see the elements from your Reporting Services server.

 ## Multi-factor authentication